 Often what we don’t realize is that the problem isn’t that we aren’t able to see through our resolutions, it’s that we need to do a better job at making resolutions that are actionable and achievable.

-For instance if you write as a new year goal that you want to become rich the coming year, it’s almost like setting yourself up to fall short because it’s too vague and broad.
+For instance, if you write as a new year goal that you want to become rich in the coming year, it’s almost like setting yourself up to fall short because it’s too vague and broad.
 How then do we write New Year resolutions?

-Below are 6 great ways to set New Year resolutions that and actually stick to them to get great results.
-Remember this will work depending on your commitment to your goals and how much you want to achieve them.
+Below are 6 great ways to set New Year resolutions and stick to them to get great results.
+Remember, this will work depending on your commitment to your goals and how much you want to achieve them.

 1. Self-improvement is crucial